lingsoft/finto-ai/README.md

 - `score` (float)
   - confidence score of the indexed subject
 - `notation` (str)
-  - notaion of the indexed subject, for example "42.42"
+  - notation of the indexed subject, for example "42.42"
 - `uri` (str)
   - link to Finto ontology